Gabidal/Evie_Old/README.txt

 Pointer's:
  To use a pointer do something like this for example:

-     str abc = "1234567890"
+ [(Pointers are still in under developing.
+So if you have some cool suggestion join the GAS community and say it :D )]

+     var a : 10
+     var b = 0
-     func print(%name)
+     func doSomethigPlz(&list)
      (
-       #disable the double pointer system
-       gout(%name)
+       var a = list + 1
      )

      func main()
      (
-       #make a pointer out of a pointer
-       print(%abc)
+       var a : 12
+       doSomethigPlz(a)
      )

-   As you can see these % mark's are only when you want to call for the function.
-It is made to give the function parameter's as pointer's so that the gout will get the abc text not the name parameter's text.

 Array:
-   To make an array do as same as making a variable ynly switch the = to : and the value is then the initial size of the array your making.
+   To make an array do as same as making a variable only switch the = to : and the value is then the initial size of the array your making.

      var abc : 123
      var a = 321